brentgroves/repsys/a_status/a_is_status.md

 # Information Systems Status

+The following is in markdown format and can be viewed by copying and pasting the entire content of this email into an online markdown viewer, such as at <https://markdownlivepreview.com/>.

 ## Questions

 - Marposs gage network cable worked with the SDS, may need another cable to connect to the OT file server.